 The Statute of Limitations in South Carolina

-When filing a personal injury claim, it is important to be aware of the statute of limitations.
+When filing a personal injury claim in Georgetown, it is important to be aware of the statute of limitations.
 In general, those who were injured by the negligence of others are allowed three years after the time of the accident to file a lawsuit against the at-fault party.
 However, we recommend that you begin the legal process as soon as possible to avoid delays and because it will be more difficult to gather sufficient evidence as time passes.
 Our attorneys can help you understand all deadlines pertaining to your case to help you stay on track and avoid small yet costly mistakes.

 Contact a Georgetown Drunk Driving Accident Attorney Today